-Tuition assistance over $5,250 per year for non job related graduate courses will be taxed per IRS guidelines.
+Tuition assistance over $5,250 per year for graduate courses that are not job-related will be taxed per IRS guidelines.

 Graduate Employee Tuition Assistance Request form- Job Related (PDF)

 Please submit tuition assistance request forms prior to the first day of class for the semester.
-Employees must complete one continuous year of full-time service prior to utilizing the benefit.
-Submit your original form to Tuition Assistance, CB 1190.
-Copies will not be accepted.
+Employees must complete one continuous year of full-time benefits-eligible service prior to utilizing the benefit.
+Submit your form to the Benefits Team at HR-BenefitsMail@wustl.edu or to Tuition Assistance, CB 1190.

-If you drop a class after the beginning of the semester you are financially responsible for any fees in accordance with the policy of the WU school in which you are enrolled and the tuition benefit will be removed from your student account.
+If you drop a class after the beginning of the semester, you are financially responsible for any fees in accordance with the policy of the WashU School in which you are enrolled and the tuition benefit will be removed from your student account.

-Eligible courses are those offered through part-time evening programs and must begin at 4pm or later.
+Eligible courses for employees working during the day are those offered through part-time evening programs and must begin at 4:00 p.m. or later.
 See the plan document for more details.
-Please note: No benefit is available for courses such as Applied Music, which is structured as one-on-one music lessons between the instructor and student.
+Please note specific exclusions: